 We are human with a wide range of feelings.
 Emotional health does not mean having only good feelings, nor does it mean ignoring the bad ones.
 Letting yourself feel all your emotions reduces their punch because you’re not fighting and resisting—and thus focusing on—them.

 - Develop your perspective

 Cognitive behavior therapy (CBT) and rational emotive behavior therapy (REBT) are two approaches to mental health that address thoughts, feelings, and behaviors.
 Both assert that problems aren’t our problem.
-It’s our thoughts and feelings about the problems that become difficult.
+It’s our thoughts and feelings about the problems that become difficult ("What is Mental Wellbeing?
+Definition and Examples").
 Begin to see things from different perspectives.
 Is there good in a bad situation?
 Could the person who just snapped at you have a reason for her behavior other than you?